Genivia/ugrep/README.md

            a path separator `/', the full pathname is matched.
 Otherwise the basename of a file or directory is matched.
 For example, *.h matches foo.h and bar/foo.h.  bar/*.h matches bar/foo.h but not foo.h and not bar/bar/foo.h.
-Use a leading `/' to force /*.h to match foo.h but not bar/foo.h.
+Use a leading `./' or just `/' to force /*.h to match foo.h in the working directory but not bar/foo.h.

            When a glob starts with a `^' or a `!' as in -g^GLOB, the match is negated.
 Likewise, a `!' (but not a `^') may be used with globs in the